MithileshGungah/Data-Science-Portfolio/Customer Churn Prediction/README.md

 The primary objective is therefore to build a **high-recall churn prediction model** that:
 - Proactively flags at-risk customers before churn occurs
 - **Minimises false negatives**, which represent irreversible revenue loss
-- Accepts a controlled increase in false positives as a deliberate trade-off
+- Accepts a controlled increase in false positives as a deliberate and cost-effective trade-off
 - Aligns evaluation metrics with real business costs rather than raw accuracy
 - Produces insights actionable by retention and marketing teams